< Back to list of posts

 • escapeHtml: Escapes special HTML characters to prevent XSS attacks

-• Implementing a history feature to view past pastes
+• A history view for past pastes